ArthurDotSaito/ArthurDotSaito/README.md

 <h1 align="center">Keep Moving Forward</h1>

 # 👋  Hello There
 Hey there!
 I'm Arthur Saito, a software developer and engineer (I'm mechanical engineer!).
 As a tech enthusiast, I am always immersed in thrilling projects and constantly exploring various technologies.
-You'll often find me juggling multiple lines of code, eager to tackle new challenges and create innovative solutions.
+You'll often find me writing multiple lines of code, eager to tackle new challenges and build innovative solutions.

 # 🚀 Expertise
 I'm an experienced full-stack developer specializing in JavaScript development with TypeScript and Node.js.
-I have a strong command of popular frameworks like React, Next.js, and Express.
+I have a strong command of popular libraries like React, Next.js, Express and frameworks such as Angular and NestJS.
 My proficiency extends to working with various databases, including SQL, PostgreSQL, Redis, and MongoDB.
-Additionally, I am well-versed in utilizing Jest and Supertest for comprehensive testing.
+Additionally, I am well-versed in utilizing Jest and Supertest for comprehensive testing and Docker & Kubernetes to work with containers and clusters.

 # 💻 Tech Stack: